KevinDusange/Assignment_3_Part_2/README.md

 22/tcp (v6)                ALLOW IN    Anywhere (v6)
 ```

 Done!
-Now your servers are up and running and using the load balaner IP we can see that it is balaning the load between both servers!
+Now your servers are up and running and by visting the load balaner IP we can see that it is balaning the load between both servers!